akalend/pg_rest/README.md

 # pg_rest
-thenrest api for postgres (in develompment)
+the rest api for postgres (in develompment)